farhi/matlab-gphoto/README.md

 - image(g);             % trigger a capture/shoot
 - get(g);               % display all settings
 - set(g, 'iso', 3200);  % set the ISO
+- set(g)                % display a dialogue to change camera settings

-You may as well specify a port used for the connection, e.g.:
+You may as well specify a port used for the connection (for instance when using multiple cameras), e.g.:
 - g=gphoto('usb:002,004');

 You may as well try the simulator mode, which does not require gPhoto,